 - Moving ATOC (Acoustic Thermometry of Ocean Climate) Project Outside Sanctuary Boundaries

 - State Mussel Watch Program

-The Advisory Council is supported by four working groups: the Research Activity Panel (RAP), the Sanctuary Education Panel (SEP), the Conservation Working Group (CWG), and the Business and Tourism Activity Panel (BTAP).
+The Advisory Council is supported by three working groups: the Research Activity Panel (RAP), the Sanctuary Education Panel (SEP), and the Conservation Working Group (CWG).
 The working groups are composed of experts from the appropriate fields of interest and meet monthly or bimonthly, to serve as invaluable advisors to the Advisory Council and the Sanctuary Superintendent.

 Dedicated Advisory Council members have laid a strong foundation for the Sanctuary's structure, policies, and procedures.
 Sanctuary goals to promote research, education and resource protection are a major focus for the Advisory Council, and members work diligently to promote public stewardship.
 The Advisory Council has proven to be a powerful voice for the general public, responding to citizen concerns, ideas and needs.
 The Advisory Council provides a public forum for its constituents, working to enhance communications and provide a conduit for bringing the concerns of user groups and stakeholders to the attention of Sanctuary Superintendents and the National Oceanic and Atmospheric Administration Headquarters in Washington, D.C.

 The Advisory Council maintains a firm commitment to the goals and objectives of Monterey Bay National Marine Sanctuary.
 The council is a community- based body that provides a public forum for consultation on resource management issues.
 The Advisory Council appreciates the efforts of volunteers, non-profit organizations, businesses, and citizens, without whose support the mission of the Sanctuary would be difficult to realize.